baseboxorg/jeffskinnerbox.github.io/content/ideas/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 You can see this via the command `ps -aux | grep X`.
 You need to reboot the RPi and then you will no long have X Window running.

-# Step X: Running X Window Clients When You Want It - DONE
+# Step 11: Running X Window Clients When You Want It
 <a href="http://www.xquartz.org/index.html">
     <img class="img-rounded" style="margin: 0px 8px; float: left" title="The XQuartz project is an open-source effort to develop a version of the X.Org X Window System that runs on OS X." alt="XQuartz Logo" src="{filename}/images/xquartz-logo.jpg" width="90" height="90" />
 </a>
-You can run [X Window clients][27] on the Raspberry Pi (like the `midori` browser) without any problem if you `ssh -X` into the RPi from a machine running the [X Window System][25] [X.Org Server][26].
+Dispite the fact that you boot without X Windows starting, you can run [X Window clients][27] on the Raspberry Pi (like the `midori` browser) without any problem if you `ssh -X` into the RPi from a machine running the [X Window System][25] [X.Org Server][26].